 Smoke Alarm Installation Program

-The Kentwood Fire Department Fire Prevention Bureau is offering FREE smoke alarms to any Kentwood resident in need of this life-saving device!
+The Kentwood Fire Department Fire Prevention Bureau offers FREE smoke alarms to any Kentwood resident in need of this life-saving device!

 - We will install two battery-operated smoke alarms.

-- These can be in addition to AC smoke alarms, but is not a replacement.
+- These can be in addition to AC, or hard-wired, smoke alarms, but is not a replacement.

 - If you just need new batteries, we can install them for you.